meixide/personalweb/_pages/about.md

 ## News
-- **Dec 2, 2025**: *Generative Invariance* (feat.
-[David Ríos Insua](https://www.davidriosinsua.es/)) is now published in the [Electronic Journal of Statistics](https://projecteuclid.org/journals/electronic-journal-of-statistics/volume-19/issue-2/Domain-adaptation-under-hidden-confounding/10.1214/25-EJS2474.full).
+- **Dec 2, 2025**: *Generative Invariance*, feat.
+[David Ríos Insua](https://www.davidriosinsua.es/), is now published in the [Electronic Journal of Statistics](https://projecteuclid.org/journals/electronic-journal-of-statistics/volume-19/issue-2/Domain-adaptation-under-hidden-confounding/10.1214/25-EJS2474.full).
 - **Nov 5, 2025**: Grateful to the Statistics Department at Universidad de Valladolid for having me as a speaker.
 The talk was great, and the company even better.
 - **Sep 26, 2025**: Took the stage at Espacio Fundación Telefónica for my talk [*The Mathematics of Electronic Music*](https://www.instagram.com/p/DPMIRmQDMLz/?igsh=MWJjZnNyb3lkZnlsdA==).
 - **Sep 22, 2025**: [Mark van der Laan](https://vanderlaan-lab.org/about/) discusses our *implied interventions* approach to causal inference with instruments in his [interview](https://www.youtube.com/watch?v=qr5JolEAuJU&t=1498s) with [Aleksander Molak](https://alxndr.io/).